knupel/Rope_examples/README.md

-Few sketches example with the Rope library and Rope_framework to extend Processing.
+Few sketches example use Rope_framework and  the Rope library to extend Processing.

 ## rope library
 to use the set rope method you need to downlow Rope library